 There was a pause and I heard all thousand questions she wanted to ask.
 But all she said was, “where are you?”

 So I told her and she said, “I’ll be right there.”
 Just like that.
 We both hung up.
-I didn’t take another step until she came roaring up the road in her infamous black Jeep Wrangler.
+I didn’t take another step until she came roaring up the road in her black Jeep Wrangler.
 She stopped in the dirt right in front of me and hopped out, dragging a bathrobe behind her which she wrapped around my shoulders.
 I sagged against her.
 I might have cried.
 I don’t remember.
-It was all a huge blur of relief.
+It was all a blur of relief.

 She didn’t drive me directly home.
 She was wearing a puffy black down jacket zipped over flannel pajama bottoms.
 No makeup, curls all smudged from sleeping.
 She pulled through the local coffee stand, where she was greeted by name by the barista.
 I said I didn’t want anything so she ordered me chamomile tea and a vanilla latte.
 I clutched at the tea while we drove.